Bercow accused of bullying private secretary

 In 2010, shortly after the general election, Mr Bercow was re-elected as Speaker.
 Mr Sinclair said he was called in to see the Speaker, who told him he was going to "redesign the office", and that Mr Sinclair would not be needed.

 His severance package included a payment of £86,250.
-But a letter from the Director General of Resources made clear the payment was explicitly dependent on his signing a non-disclosure agreement that would bar him from speaking to the media - or raising a tribunal complaint.
+But a letter from the Director General of Resources made clear the payment was explicitly dependent on signing a non-disclosure agreement that would bar him from speaking to the media - or raising a tribunal complaint.

 The House of Commons agreed at that time that there was no concern about Mr Sinclair's capacity.